AbdelrahmanSadat/Cook-Mate/README.md

 - Add Ratings
 - Add Search & Filtering

-And whatever the result of this is, I probably won't stop learning anytime soon, I'm already [hook](https://react.dev/reference/react/hooks)ed.
+And whatever the result, I probably won't stop learning anytime soon, I'm already [hook](https://react.dev/reference/react/hooks)ed.

 And thank you for a well-thought out technical task, it was a valuable learning experience and shows you care about adabtapility and curiousity, which I appreciate.
 And as someone who's been through some questionable interviews lately, this task alone has been one of the most valuable and fun!